The following are Valentine's Day tips from

 computer and video games.

 lot on the care and support you offer during his early years.
 By taking

-your child to the doctor regularly for well child or preventive
+your child to the doctor regularly for well child or preventive health

 healthy and nutritious diet, and encouraging good amounts of sleep,